While the roots of feminism are buried in ancient Greece, most recognize the movement by the three waves of feminism.

 Often taken for granted, women in the late 19th to early 20th centuries, realized that they must first gain political power (including the right to vote) to bring about change was how to fuel the fire.
 Their political agenda expanded to issues concerning sexual, reproductive and economic matters.
 The seed was planted that women have the potential to contribute just as much if not more than men.The second wave (1960’s-1980’s): Broadening the debate

 Coming off the heels of World War II, the second wave of feminism focused on the workplace, sexuality, family and reproductive rights.
-During a time when the United States was already trying to restructure itself, it was perceived that women had met their equality goals with the exception of the failure of the ratification of the Equal Rights Amendment (which has still yet to be passed).
+During a time when the United States was already trying to restructure itself, it was perceived that women had met their equality goals with the exception of the failure of the ratification of the Equal Rights Amendment.

 This time is often dismissed as offensive, outdated and obsessed with middle class white women’s problems.
 Conversely, many women during the second wave were initially part of the Black Civil Rights Movement, Anti Vietnam Movement, Chicano Rights Movement, Asian-American Civil Rights Movement, Gay and Lesbian Movement and many other groups fighting for equality.
 Many of the women supporters of the aforementioned groups felt their voices were not being heard and felt that in order to gain respect in co-ed organizations they first needed to address gender equality concerns.